juji-io/dtlvnative/README.md

 * [`dlmdb`](https://github.com/huahaiy/dlmdb) a fork of
   [LMDB](https://www.symas.com/mdb) key value storage library.
 * [`usearch`](https://github.com/unum-cloud/USearch) a vector indexing and
-  similarity search library.
+  similarity search library that is exposed directly for callers.
-* `dtlv` wraps DLMDB and usearch.
+* `dtlv` wraps DLMDB.
 It implements Datalevin iterators, counters and samplers.
-It also handles integration of usearch with DLMDB to ensure ACID storage of vectors in DLMDB.

 The following platforms are currently supported: